Nutrition

 • Sunscreen should be SPF 30 or higher and water-resistant, meaning it will resist water for 40-80 minutes (afterward, reapply).

-• Choose mineral or physical sunscreen, like Drunk Elephant Umbra Sheer Daily Defense, if you prefer a product that sits on the surface of the skin and deflects the sun’s rays.
+• If you prefer a product that sits on the surface of the skin and deflects the sun’s rays, choose a mineral or physical sunscreen, like Drunk Elephant Umbra Sheer Daily Defense.
 Although mineral sunscreens usually leave a residue on the skin, they are ideal for sensitive skin.

 Treat a minor sunburn